-We cordially invite and encourage parents to read the OASD's Student-Parent Handbook in its entirety.
-This handbook describes the program, policies, and services available to your son or daughter at the OASD.
+We cordially invite and encourage parents to read the Oxford Area School District Student-Parent Handbook in its entirety.
+This handbook describes the program, policies, and services available to your son or daughter at the Oxford Area School District.
 If specific questions remain unanswered after reading this handbook, please contact the building principal for more clarification.